Quienley/CatImg/README.md

 # CatImg
 Android application for editing images.

-CatImg - in not finished my pet-project and have mistakes and unfinished functions.
+CatImg - it's not finished my pet-project and have mistakes and unfinished functions.

 Finished:
 - Import photo from Gallery or making photo with phone camera.